 Welcome to LearnMarkeing.net

-Service Marketing Mix
+Service Marketing Mix and the Extended Marketing Mix

 In this article we discuss how the marketing mix for marketing a service is different to selling a product.
 If you would like to revisit the characteristics of a service click here. characteristics of a service